owentemple/TED-talks/README.md

 For all the following analyses, the response variable is set in the ```settings.py``` file, on line 3, under the variable name "TARGET".

-For response varibles, you might choose from 'norm_persuasive', 'norm_inspiring', 'views', 'comments', or 'applause'.
+For response variables, you might choose from 'norm_persuasive', 'norm_inspiring', 'views', 'comments', or 'applause'.

 To fit a decision tree, and see the top feature importances, run: